Small-scale CMB anisotropies induced by the primordial magnetic fields: The compensated vector mode on small scales

-where $\hat{\bm{n}}$ is a line-of-sight unit vector, and $\eta_\mathrm{rec}$ denotes the recombination time.
-Also, $\bm{v}_\mathrm{b}(\eta)$ is divergence-free baryon velocity perturbation, and $\bm{V}(\eta)$ is the gauge-invariant metric perturbation in vector mode as defined in Ref.~\cite{1980PhRvD..22.1882B}.
-Therefore, in order to calculate the CMB anisotropies from the compensated vector mode, we need to solve the Euler equation of baryons for $\bm{v}_\mathrm{b}(\eta)$ and Einstein equation for $\bm{V}(\eta)$\footnote{In general, besides them, we also need to take into account the Boltzmann equations of photons, dark matter, and neutrinos.
+where $\hat{\bm{n}}$ is a line-of-sight unit vector, and $\eta_0$ denotes the present time.
+The dotted quantities represent derivatives with respect to the conformal time $\eta$.
+We take the photon opacity as $\tau' \equiv an_e \sigma_\mathrm{T}$, the optical depth as $\tau(\eta_1, \eta_2) = \int^{\eta_1}_{\eta_2} \tau' d\eta$, and the visibility function as $g(\eta_0,\eta) \equiv {\tau}'(\eta) \mathrm{e}^{-\tau(\eta_0,\eta)}$.
+Additionally, $\bm{v}_\mathrm{b}(\eta)$ is divergence-free baryon velocity perturbation, and $\bm{V}(\eta)$ is the gauge-invariant metric perturbation in vector mode as defined in Ref.~\cite{1980PhRvD..22.1882B}. \footnote{By using the integration by parts and the spherical harmonics expansion, Eq.~\eqref{eq:theta_vector} gives Eq.~(1) in Ref.~\cite{2002MNRAS.335L..57S}.} In order to calculate the CMB anisotropies from the compensated vector mode, we need to solve the Euler equation of baryons for $\bm{v}_\mathrm{b}(\eta)$ and Einstein equation for $\bm{V}(\eta)$ \footnote{In general, besides them, we also need to take into account the Boltzmann equations of photons, dark matter, and neutrinos.
 However, the impact of these components is negligible in our interested case.
 Therefore we do not consider their evolutions.}.
 However, we do not discuss the evolution of the vector potential $\bm{V}(\eta)$ because its contribution to the CMB anisotropies via the ISW effect is negligible on small scales.
 In other words, the enhancement of the CMB anisotropies on small scales comes from the scale-dependence of the baryon velocity at the recombination, $\bm{v}_\mathrm{b}(\eta_\mathrm{rec}, k)$.
-In order to confirm this statement, we plot the fully numerical solution for $\bm{v}_\mathrm{b}(\eta_\mathrm{rec}, k)$ calculated by the Boltzmann code~\cite{2017PhRvD..95f3506Z} in figure~\ref{fig:vector}.
+In order to confirm this statement, we plot the fully numerical solution for $\bm{v}_\mathrm{b}(\eta_\mathrm{rec}, k)$ calculated by the Boltzmann code~\cite{2017PhRvD..95f3506Z} in Fig.~\ref{fig:vector}.
 This shows that the scale dependence of the baryon velocity can be divided into three different scales: the large scale $k \lesssim k_S \approx 0.14$ Mpc$^{-1}$, the intermediate scale $k_S \lesssim k \lesssim k_\mathrm{mfp} \approx 0.38~$Mpc$^{-1}$, and the small scale $k \gtrsim k_\mathrm{mfp}$.
 Here $k_S$ and $k_\mathrm{mfp}$ denote the Silk damping scale and the mean-free-path scale of the CMB at the recombination epoch, respectively.

 For large and intermediate scales as $k \lesssim k_\mathrm{mfp}$, the evolution of the vector perturbation has been analytically studied with the tight-coupling approximation, $\bm{v}_\mathrm{b} \simeq \bm{v}_\gamma$, in Refs.~\cite{1997PhRvD..56..596H, 2002PhRvD..65l3004M}.
 According to their results, for the larger scales than the Silk scale (or on the earlier phase of the evolution), although the Lorentz force acts on the baryon fluid and increases the baryon velocity, the photon velocity~(i.e., dipole moment, $\bm{v}_\gamma$) catches up baryons quickly because of the tight coupling due to the Compton scattering.
 As a result, the baryon velocity and the photon dipole moment are growing with wavenumber (or time) together for $k \lesssim k_S \approx 0.1$ Mpc$^{-1}$.
 However, for the intermediate scales, the effect of non-zero mean-free-path for photons is not negligible.
 The non-zero mean-free-path loses the tight coupling and affects the perturbation evolution as the photon viscosity in the photon-baryon plasma.
 As a result, the baryon and photon velocity perturbations, $\bm{v}_\mathrm{b}$ and $\bm{v}_\gamma$, starts to decay.